allamo123/laravel-grapes/README.md

 <p align="left"><img src="./screenshots/layer_manager_screenshot.png" width="790"></p><br>

 #### Components Settings
-The component Setiings let you to modify component settings for example, if you select from the canvas link element and got to component settings you will find the following:
+The component Setiings let you to modify component settings and each component come with it's own settings for example, if you select from the canvas link element and got to component settings you will find the following:

 * The attribute of href link
 * The attribute of target